 Shortbread is a classic Christmas favourite for many, me included.
 And this variety with dried cranberries and a drizzle of white chocolate gives them a bit of an extra festive touch.
 Make This Cranberry & White Chocolate Shortbread and you won’t be disappointed.

-As usual, I didn't get a chance to make everything I wanted to for the blog.
+As usual, I didn’t get a chance to make everything I wanted to for the blog.
 Where does the time go?
-Maybe I need to get onto it like the professionals and get my blog posts done in July for Christmas!
-I'm only half joking.
-It seems come December, we are all so busy there just isn't much time for creating new recipes and getting everything done that goes with a blog post.
-I know when you visit a blog, the most you will hang around is a minute or two.
-And with today's trigger happy generation, that is even generous.
-So, I am thankful for each and every one of you that takes a few minutes to read long with my musings and recipes.
-Thank you all!!
+It seems come December, we are all so busy there just isn’t much time for creating new recipes and getting everything done that goes with a blog post.
+It is what it is, right?

 Anyway, I made these cookies about three weeks ago and safely stored them in the freezer.
 Well, you can only guess there are only a handful left now.
 Again, I know where the freezer is and will eat frozen cookies.
 I need to learn more self control.
 Something I started out great with back in January, but by mid April self control took a vacation.
 A quarter of a year isn’t too bad now is it?

 So, this week I am baking a few more things and I am really hoping and keeping my fingers crossed that will have the time to get the photos done and write the recipes to share with you all.
 I have a list of at least a half a dozen new cookies I want to make and I’ll be over the moon if I can get two of those on the blog.
 So, check back to continue with the Christmas sugar rush.